QiaozheZhang/Global-One-shot-Pruning/README.md

 # How Sparse Can We Prune a Deep Network: A Geometric Viewpoint

 ## Project Info
-This project is the official implementation of the paper "How Sparse Can We Prune a Deep Network: A Geometric Viewpoint".
+This project is the official implementation of the paper [How Sparse Can We Prune a Deep Network: A Geometric Viewpoint](https://arxiv.org/abs/2306.05857).

 ## Prerequisites